global-asp/asp-source/en/0132_no-pigs-allowed.md

 up, the wax began to melt and
 his horns fell off.
 The horned animals were
 shocked.
-“Who's that one with
+"Who's that one with
 no horns?
 Why did he come
-here?” they asked.
+here?" they asked.

 ##
 The king of the animals
-commanded, “Grab that pig and
+commanded, "Grab that pig and
-throw him down to earth.”
+throw him down to earth."
 They grabbed the pig and threw him down to earth.